markif/WeatherStation_HS2019/fhnw_ds_hs2019_weatherstation_api/Readme.md

 # Usage

-You need to run this code with Python 3.
+You need to run this code with Python 3 and make sure you adapt *config.historic_data_folder* based on your environment.

 ```python
 #!/usr/bin/env python3